32blit/32blit-sdk/docs/VSCode.md

 After configuring the project a "CMake Tools would like to configure IntelliSense for this folder." notification should appear, click "Allow" to configure IntelliSense.
 If the notification does not appear, open the command palette (`Ctrl`/`Cmd` + `Shift` + `P`) run "C/C++: Change Configuration Provider..." and select "CMake Tools".

+## Debugger configuration

+It should be possible to debug without setting up a `launch.json` file but if you need to use one, you should set `program` to `${command:cmake.launchTargetPath}`.
+See the [CMake Tools documentation](https://vector-of-bool.github.io/docs/vscode-cmake-tools/debugging.html#debugging-with-cmake-tools-and-launch-json) for more details.

 ## Building for 32Blit

 Open the command palette (`Ctrl`/`Cmd` + `Shift` + `P`) and run "CMake: Edit User-Local CMake Kits".